jacob-torres/Xetra-Data-Pipeline/_posts/2020-12-20-airbnb-prices.md

 Here are the results when I fit and test a basic, un-tuned LinearRegression model:

->R2 score = 0.018418019112983196
+>R2 score = 0.05261821654425727

->MSE = -319978.4329940487
+>MSE = -92099.40925130853

-For context, these are god-awful scores!
+For context, these are horrific scores!

 The R2 score is a value between 0 and 1, representing the percentage of variance that was accurately predicted by the model.
-An R2 score of 0.018 means that the model was about 1.8% accurate ... so not very.
+An R2 score of 0.05 means that the model was about 5% accurate ... so not very.

 Since I scored the model using a parameter of the validation function, rather than through the MSE package from SKLearn, the MSE is represented here as a negative number.
 This is a quirk of the scorer that is used.
 The MSE represents the average squared distance between the predicted and actual values, and thus must be a non-negative number.

-The above MSE indicates that the squared variance in predicted and actual data sums up to about 320 thousand, which represents quite a large gap between what the model "thought" the price was and the actual price of the listings.
+The above MSE indicates that the squared variance in predicted and actual data sums up to about 92 thousand, which represents quite a large gap between what the model "thought" the price was and the actual price of the listings.

-In order to improve the accuracy of the model, I'm going to do some feature selection and hyperparameter tuning:
+The linear regression is often called the "Hello World" of machine learning models, meaning it's the model that is the most basic and simple to explain to beginners.
+It doesn't have many parameters to tune, and it seems likely that the data would be better suited to a different algorithm.

+---

+### Tree-Based Model: XGBoost Regressor

+A tree-based model, as opposed to a linear model, uses a decision tree as its base strategy.
+The XGBoost regressor is an ensemble model which boosts the correct decisions of each previous estimator to optimize its final decision.